History of British film certificates: 2002–2020

 In September 2002, all of the symbols were graphically modernised but retained all their main features (colour, shape, etc.).
 The Uc certificate was retired in 2009, and replaced with BBFCInsight which states where works are 'particularly suitable for pre-school children'; however, older DVDs may still carry the Uc certificate.
 The consumer advice for the U certificate was updated to advise parents to check the film in case of children under the age of 4 and PG in case of children under 8.

 2019–present

-The 12 symbol was made the same colour as the 12A symbol.
+The 12 symbol was made the same colour as the 12A symbol, whilst the 15 symbol changed from having a white background with red writing to a magenta background with white writing.
 In October 2019, for the first time, all of the symbols were redesigned for digital streaming services and theatrical releases.
 However, the packaged media continued to only use the previous symbols until late April 2020, although a transition period was allowed for video releases to use either the old or new symbols until 5 October 2020, after which all packaged media must by law use the new symbols.
 The BBFCInsight was replaced with ratings info.